williamngan/pts/guide/md/_0800_Sound.md

 # Sound

-Sounds and visual forms complement each other.
-Together they enable us to create expressive and unique compositions.
+Sounds and visual forms complement each other and enable us to create expressive and unique compositions.
 Pts simplifies a subset of Web Audio API to assist you with common tasks like playbacks and visualizations.

+Before we start, let's play a fun visualization using Pts's sound functions.

 ### Input

-Let's get some sounds!
+Let's get some sounds to start!
 Do you want to load from a sound file, receive microphone input, or generate audio dynamically?
 Pts offers three handy static functions for these.

 1. Using [`Sound.load`](#) to load a sound file with an url or a specific `<audio>` element.
 ```